Mabon ap Modron

 When the egg is released during ovulation, from its follicle, it is captured by finger-like projections on the ends of the fallopian tubes called the fimbriae.
 The fimbriae sweeps the egg into the tube.
 The Corpus Luteum releases a combination of hormones to maintain the thickened lining of the uterus, waiting for a fertilised egg to attach itself to the wall of the uterus.

 If pregnancy does not occur, the Corpus Luteum withers and dies, usually around day 22 in a 28 day cycle.
 The yellow body disintegrates, and progesterone levels steadily drop to the point where the uterine lining cannot be sustained.
 The lining is shed, and menstruation begins.

 The meaning of card *Sixteen is very descriptive of this process (and by association with card seven) lasts on average seven days.
 Card *Six and by association with card Fifteen (the Serpent) represents the blood that is shed.
 In Minoan culture the Snake Goddess holds a snake in each hand.
 The snake periodically sheds its skin.
-The Hopi people of North America performed an annual Snake dance to celebrate the union of a Snake Youth (a Sky Spirit) and a Snake Girl (an Underworld Spirit) to renew the fertility of nature.
+The Hopi people of North America performed an annual Snake dance to celebrate the union of a Antelope Youth (a Sky Spirit) and a Snake Girl (an Underworld Spirit) to renew the fertility of nature.
 This is a prayer to the spirits of the clouds, the thunder and the lightning, that the rain may fall on the growing crops.

 If fertilisation does occurs, the role of the Corpus luteum changes (symbolised by the second Magician card) by maintaining its hormone functions until the placenta (represented by the Zero card, The Fool) develops sufficiently to secrete the necessary hormones.